2222864273/Digital-Portfolio-PRP/README.md

 ## 📌 About This Portfolio

+🎓 Aspiring IT Student | Passionate About Tech & Innovation

+I’m currently pursuing a Diploma in Information Technology, where I’m building a solid foundation in areas such as software development.
+My academic journey is driven by a genuine passion for solving problems, learning new technologies, and creating solutions that make a real-world impact.

+Through hands-on projects and coursework, I’ve developed skills in Java.
+I’m always eager to take on new challenges that push me to grow and understand the dynamics of programming aspects and collaborating on team-based tech solutions.

+💡 My goal is to contribute to the ever-evolving tech landscape and make a meaningful difference in the world through innovation, creativity, and continuous learning.

 This digital portfolio was created as part of the Project Presentation 3 subject.
 It showcases the key artefacts developed during the Work Readiness Training, including